 Studies showing brain changes in schizophrenia patients are still recent, however changes such as reduction in temporal lobe size, decreased brain size, fluid filled ventricles are some observations leading to these conclusions.

-Studies have repeatedly shown that suffering from conditions such as anxiety, depression and dissociative disorders may contribute to developing schizophrenia and vice versa.
+Studies have repeatedly shown that suffering from co-occurring conditions such as anxiety, depression and dissociative disorders may contribute to developing schizophrenia and vice versa.